17 Old-Fashioned Food Terms You'll Only Hear in the South

 If you ever wondered what a "potlikker" actually was or where "hummingbird cake" got its name from, then read ahead.

-Here are 17 slang food terms you'll only ever hear in the South.
+Here are 17 old-fashioned food terms you'll only ever hear in the South.
 And for more, check out these 15 Classic American Desserts That Deserve a Comeback.

 Chitlins, which are sometimes referred to as chitterlings, are a special staple in American soul food cooking.
 Made typically from hog intestines, chitlins are stewed for hours, battered, then fried, and they're usually served with apple cider vinegar and hot sauce.